GenericMappingTools/gmt/doc/rst/source/grdcut.rst

 Description
 -----------

-**grdcut** will produce a new *outgrid* file which is a subregion of *ingrid*.
-The subregion may be specified with |-R| as in other programs;
+**grdcut** will produce a new *outgrid* file which is a sub-region of *ingrid*.
+The sub-region may be specified with |-R| as in other programs;
 the specified range must not exceed the range of *ingrid* (but see |-N|).
 If in doubt, run :doc:`grdinfo` to check range.
-Alternatively, define the subregion indirectly via a range check on the node values or via distances from a fixed point.
-Finally, you can use |-J| for oblique projections to determine the corresponding rectangular |-R| setting that will give a subregion that fully covers the oblique domain.  **Note**: If the input grid is actually an image (gray-scale, RGB, or RGBA), then options |-N| and |-Z| are unavailable, while for multi-layer Geotiff files only options |-R|, |-S| and |-G| are supported, i.e., you can cut out a sub-region only (which we do via *gdal_translate* if you have multiple bands).
+Alternatively, define the sub-region indirectly via a range check on the node values or via distances from a fixed point.
+Furthermore, you can use |-J| for oblique projections to determine the corresponding rectangular |-R| setting that will give a sub-region that fully covers the oblique domain.
+Finally, use |-F| to specify a polygon and either use its bounding box for sub-region or set grid nodes inside or outside the polygon to NaN. **Note**: If the input grid is actually an image (gray-scale, RGB, or RGBA), then options |-N| and |-Z| are unavailable, while for multi-layer Geotiff files only options |-R|, |-S| and |-G| are supported, i.e., you can cut out a sub-region only (which we do via *gdal_translate* if you have multiple bands).